 In 1982, a Western Australian newspaper article described him as "possibly the first Chinese market gardener in this State." (see Anne Atkinson Collection Box_007_Green_Box_0055)

-A digitised file of him is available at the National Archives of Australia (K1145, 1910/131 - see 'Related Link' below).Other nameHea Sam (differentiated name)Hea San (also known as)Date of birth1855
+A digitised file of him is available at the National Archives of Australia (K1145, 1910/131 - see 'Related Link' below).Other nameHea Sam (differentiated name)Hea San (also known as)Hea San Win Ton (also known as)Date of birth1855